uon-language/specification/spec.md

 }
 ```

 Despite the binary data is really small, when streamed at that speed over AMQP or MQTT, it would quickly flood the network.
-If we define a new type `!3d-accelerometer-3` which contain 3 values, we will loose the interoperability because it is not a `!!3d-accelerometer`.
+If we define a new type `!3d-accelerometer-3` which contain 3 values, we will lose the interoperability because it is not a `!!3d-accelerometer`.
 Let's imagine this schema:

 ```yaml
 !3d-accelerometer-3: !schema [ !3d-accelerometer, !3d-accelerometer, !3d-accelerometer]